• Skip to main content

 Ingredients

-Always use chicken breast for shredding.
-Using leg meat just won’t shred the same.
+It’s best to use chicken breast for shredding, but you can use leg meat if you prefer, it just won’t shred quite as well.
 I give my shredded chicken maximum flavour with a couple quick tricks.
-I sprinkle the chicken breasts with paprika and then either dried oregano or thyme, plus a little black pepper and salt.
+I sprinkle the chicken with paprika and then either dried oregano or thyme, plus a little black pepper and salt.
 If I’m using the chicken for something with a Mexican, Spanish, Portuguese or Italian vibe I use oregano and for anything else I would usually go for thyme.
 I also cook the chicken in chicken stock instead of just water which also amps up the flavour.
-Plus, to keep the seasonings mostly on the chicken breasts, I pour the stock into a gap in the pan instead of directly onto the breasts.
+Plus, to keep the seasonings mostly in place, I pour the stock into a gap in the pan instead of directly onto the chicken.

 Prep Ahead